You’ve just poured your heart and soul into creating an epic blog post your audience will love.

 You already know that blogging is a best practice.
 You do it.
 But then what?

 Then you share it.

-A blog that simply churns out content is not going to get the kind of traffic, interaction, and action that it needs to.
+A blog that churns out content will not get the kind of traffic, interaction, and action it needs.
 It’s essentially worthless unless you actually do the work of sharing it.